Push Primer campaigns require backend set up from your developers.

 - Braze supports using Font Awesome v4.3.0 icons for modal in-app message icons.

 Remember that a push primer is supposed to prime the user to turn on push notifications.

 In your message body, we suggest highlighting the reasons your users should have push notifications turned on.

 If you would like even further customization options, you can also set the message type to Custom code and provide the full HTML for your in-app message.

 To add buttons to your in-app message, you will find a Button 1 textbox and Button 2 textbox underneath the text body prompt.
 Here, you can choose the text that will show on these buttons.
 We recommend “Turn on Notifications” and “Not Now” as starter buttons, but there are many different button prompts you could assign.

 On click behavior

 After your push primer message has been set up, on-click behavior must be assigned.
 For the corresponding “Turn on Notifications” button you had assigned, you must select “Deep Link Into App”.

-Generally, for Push Primer Campaigns, we want the push primer to trigger off of a certain segment of users.
+Generally, for Push Primer campaigns, we want the push primer to trigger off of a certain segment of users.
 In these Targeting Users Options, you can decide what segment you feel most appropriate.
 We suggest taking some time with your marketing team to pick a compelling segment.
 For example, users that have completed a second purchase, users that have just made an account to become a member, or even users that visit your app more than twice a week.
-Targeting users for these crucial segments increases the likelihood of users opting in and becoming a push enabled user.
+Targeting users for these crucial segments increases the likelihood of users opting in and becoming push enabled.